russelsantos19/100-days-of-code/log.md

 **Thoughts**:     I'm excited to learned about API, Ajax, and fetching data from the server.
 It's another thing to learn and a new challenge to face.
 By the way, today is my 8th spiritual birthday.
 The glorious day when I received Christ Jesus in my heart.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 74: September 10, 2020 Thursday

+**Today's Progress**:   Spent 2.5 hours.
+I learned about #JSON and #AJAX.
+I also made some updates to species input and made it a dropdown input that receives the data from the server.

+**Thoughts**:   I'll finish this tomorrow and begin a new project.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)